 Peggy Tull, M.A. is a fourth-year Clinical-Community Psychology PhD candidate at DePaul University.
 She graduated with a Bachelor of Arts in Psychology from The University of Notre Dame.
 Before coming to LCFS, Peggy trained at DePaul Family and Community Services, where she worked as a family and child therapist and evaluator, primarily working with Latinx and Spanish-speaking families.
 Peggy’s focus in therapy, assessment, and research understands how multiple systems affect and perpetuate health problems, and how to draw from community strengths and social support to promote survival and thriving within limiting systems.
 In her free time, Peggy enjoys bullet journaling, reading, cooking, riding a Divvy bike along the lake path, and taking too many pictures of her cats.

-Nathalie Macias, B.A.: Is a second level Master of Social Work student at Loyola University Chicago.
+Andrea E Gonzalez, BSW: Is a second level Master of Social Work student at Loyola University Chicago.
 Her specialization in the program is Mental Health.
-Nathalie graduated with a Bachelor of Arts in Psychology with a minor in Sociology from Illinois Wesleyan University.
-She is also a Certified Alcohol and Drug Counselor (CADC) with three years of experience.
-For her first level field placement in the MSW program, Nathalie was an intern for the Empowering Counseling Program with an After School Matters program as well as with the Building Resilience Against Violence Engagement (BRAVE) project with Centro Romero, where she worked with adolescents and their families in after school programming and school based counseling.
-Her professional interests include providing trauma-informed bilingual social work services in underserved communities, especially in Latinx, Spanish-speaking, and immigrant populations.
-In her free time, she enjoys time with her two dogs, family, and friends and listening to true crime podcasts.
+Andrea graduated with a Bachelor of Social Work.
+For her first level field placement in the MSW program, Nathalie was an intern at Above and Beyond Family Recovery Center where she worked with adults who had substance use problems.
+Her professional interests include working in providing social work services in underserved communities, especially in the Latino community.
+In her free time, she loves to play video games, read books, and enjoys knitting while listening to music.